Sallie Harrison Chapter History

 Over the years, the chapter has handed out Flag code brochures and copies of the U.S. Constitution to local schools.
 Members have supplied schools with new classroom and outdoor flags.

-The Sallie Harrison Chapter continues to contact and encourage public and private schools in Seminole County to participate in the NSDAR American History, Christopher Columbus and DAR Good Citizens essay contests.
+The Sallie Harrison Chapter continues to contact and encourage public and private schools in Seminole County to participate in the NSDAR American History and DAR Good Citizens essay contests.
 A special awards program and tea is held to honor the winners.
-Each year a patriotic display is placed in at least one county school to celebrate Constitution Week.
+Each year a patriotic display is placed in at least one county school to celebrate Constitution Week, September 17-23.
 Members also present outstanding JROTC students in Seminole County with DAR certificates and medals at their annual school awards programs.

 The United States was still involved in World War I when the chapter was formed.
 Local Daughters generously contributed to the aspirin fund, bought war bonds and knitted and rolled bandages.
 They joined the American Red Cross and USO.
 The chapter has continued to support the military by contributing funds and items requested by DAR military contacts.
 Most recently telephone calling and iTunes cards were sent to our troops and donations were made to the Paws for Patriots™ project, which provides service dogs to wounded veterans.
 Donations of clothing, toiletries, and books are collected at meetings and given to residents of the local veterans nursing home.